What Classes Are Required in College? 2026 Guide

 How Many Classes Are Mandatory in College?

 Colleges allow you to graduate based on credit hours, rather than a set number of classes.
 You are required to take as many classes as needed to reach your 120-credit requirement for a four-year degree.
-Classes usually range between one and four credit hours each.
+Classes typically range from one to four credit hours each.

 How Many Core Course Credits Are Needed for a Bachelor's Degree?